NREL/spades/README.rst

 .. |C++ Badge| image:: https://img.shields.io/badge/language-C%2B%2B17-blue
    :target: https://isocpp.org/

-SPADES (Scalable PArallel Discrete Events Simulation) is an open-source parallel discrete events simulation (PDES) package built on the AMReX library.
-Targeted at solving discrete events systems in parallel, this software package aims to be performance portable and scalable on heterogeneous computing architectures, e.g., graphic processing units (GPU).
+SPADES (Scalable PArallel Discrete Event Simulation) is an open-source parallel discrete event simulation (PDES) package built on the AMReX library.
+Targeted at solving discrete event systems in parallel, this software package aims to be performance portable and scalable on heterogeneous computing architectures, e.g., graphic processing units (GPU).
 SPADES implements optimistic synchronization with rollback through an implementation of the Time Warp algorithm.
 An alternative conservative synchronization approach is also implemented using the Lower Bound on Incoming Time Stamp.
 In our implementation, logical processes are represented as cells in a grid and event messages are represented as particles.
 SPADES supports various parallel decomposition strategies, including the use of the Message Passing Interface (MPI) and OpenMP threading.
 All major GPU architectures (e.g., Intel, AMD, NVIDIA) are supported through the use of performance portability functionalities implemented in AMReX.

 Getting Started
 ~~~~~~~~~~~~~~~